 Research group contacts:

-Alison Baxter, Head of Creative
+Alison Baxter, Head of School of Arts

 Research interests: Small-Scale Textiles, Jewellery